 Some absences are unavoidable, usually due to illness, bereavement or difficult family circumstances.
 These absences should be supported by medical evidence where possible or a written explanation from the parent/carer.

 There are times when children are absent for reasons which are NOT permitted by law.
 These are known as unauthorised absences.
 These are absences which are not permissible in law e.g birthdays.
 Shopping trips, days out, Term Time Holidays and absences where no explanation has been received.
-The School will discuss unauthorised absence with the Education Welfare Service (EWS) and further action may be agreed.
 The decision as to whether an absence is authorised or not lies with the Headteacher.
 The School does not authorise holidays taken in term time.
 Pupils have an entitlement to an education, not a term time holiday.

 Holidays taken in Term Time

 It is strongly encouraged that all holidays are taken in school holidays and not in term time.
 The more time a child misses from school, the more difficult it is for them to catch up with their work and valuable learning time is lost.
 A good understanding of the work set can only take place when the child is in the classroom.
 If parents/carers still choose to take their children out of school, it is their responsibility for any work missed to be completed at home.
 This will also be included in the Home School Agreement.